westerlymerlin/Oxide-XY-Controller/docs/app.md

 def statusdata()
 ```

-Status data read by javascript on default website
+Status data read by javascript on default website so the page shows near live values

 <a id="app.api"></a>